Career of Lionel Messi: 2022–2023: Return to form and departure

-On 1 June, Galtier confirmed that PSG's home game against Clermont on 3 June would be Messi's last for the club, with the club confirming his departure two days later; the match ended in 3–2 defeat.
-He ended the season with the highest number of assists in the league with 16 assists and was also included in the UNFP's Ligue 1 Team of the Season.
+On 1 June, Galtier stated that PSG's match against Clermont on 3 June would be Messi's last for the club.
+Messi ended the season with 16 league assists, the highest in Ligue 1, and was awarded the Ligue 1 Best Foreign Player of the Season and included in the Team of the Season.

 Inter Miami

-Following confirmation of his departure from PSG, Messi was linked with a return to former club Barcelona, as well as with a big-money move to Saudi Pro League club Al Hilal, but he eventually decided to sign for Major League Soccer club Inter Miami.
-On 7 June, Inter Miami posted a video on their social media hinting at the club's impending signing of Messi.
-On the same day, Messi confirmed his intention to join Miami in a joint interview with Mundo Deportivo and Sport, confirming that other European clubs had approached him, but he refused them because the only European team he wanted to play for was Barcelona, which was unable to sign him due to financial constraints.
-He explained that even though La Liga had accepted everything, Barça would have to lower salaries and sell players, and he did not want to go through it again or be responsible for it.
+Following his departure from PSG, Messi decided to sign with the Major League Soccer club Inter Miami.
+(Note: Attributed to multiple references:) Messi confirmed his intention to join the club in a joint interview with Mundo Deportivo and Sport.
+He said that other European clubs had approached him, but he refused them because the only European team he wanted to play for was Barcelona, which was unable to re-sign him due to financial constraints.
+He explained that even though La Liga would have allowed him to return to Barcelona, the club would have to lower salaries and sell players, and he did not want to go through that process or be responsible for it.
 On 15 July, Inter Miami announced the signing of Messi on a two-and-a-half-year contract.
-He was formally introduced to fans at a live-streamed event, dubbed "La PresentaSÍon", at DRV PNK Stadium the following day alongside fellow signee and former Barcelona teammate Sergio Busquets.
+The following day, he was formally introduced to fans at a live-streamed event, dubbed "La PresentaSÍon", at DRV PNK Stadium.